drkno/Angular-Polls/README.md

 # Angular-Polls
-SENG365 AngularJS Polls App.
+SENG365 AngularJS Polls App (21/20 Marks, A+/100%).
 A web application using AngularJS and CodeIgniter to administer polls (as in voting).
 Polls can be created, modified, voted on and deleted.

 ## Installing
 1. Make sure you have an appropriate version of PHP installed and a webserver.